Cloud Services

 Release management module

-Navigate a view of past releases and compare them to current releases to understand the performance of your DevOps team at every phase of the DevOps cycle over time, gaining insight that can yield recommended action.
+Navigate a view of past releases and compare them to current releases to understand DevOps team performance at every phase of the DevOps cycle.

 Release management is a pivotal discipline within the DevOps framework.
 This process ensures that software builds traverse smoothly from the development environment through various stages, culminating in a production-ready state.
 In modern agile and rapidly evolving development cycles, where software updates can be frequent, release management becomes invaluable.
 It's not just about transitioning code; it's about confirming that this code is stable, aligns with quality standards, and meets business needs.